Insertion Site Management

 Rotate infusion set and sensor sites to keep your tissue healthy.
 Lumps or hardened areas are caused by injecting insulin into the same site over time – if you have lumpy or hard areas, choose a softer site and avoid the previous site for about one month or you may experience poor insulin absorption.1 Talk to your healthcare professional to discuss possible alternative site locations.

 Choose insertion sites and remember to rotate using these two methods:

-Visualize an imaginary clock drawn around your belly button.
-Rotate sites by starting at the 12 o’clock position and then rotating clockwise to 3 o'clock, 6 o’clock, and so on.
+Visualize an imaginary clock drawn on your belly button.
+Rotate sites by starting at the 12 o’clock position and then rotating clockwise to 3, 6 o’clock, and so on.